 You have call connectivity issues

-Basic VoIP troubleshooting is a great way to fix common problems on your own without contacting your Internet or VoIP providers.
+Basic VoIP troubleshooting is a great way to fix common VoIP problems on your own without contacting your Internet or VoIP providers.
 It can help you determine where the problem is, what equipment it involves and whether or not it’s a serious issue.

-After you’ve checked all your cables, reconnected your phones and power cycled all your equipment with no success, your VoIP provider may need to come take a look.
+After you’ve checked all your cables, reconnected your phones and power cycled all your equipment with no success, your VoIP provider may need to come to take a look.